 Pillory Beach is within close walking distance of restaurants, shops and craft stands located on the northern side of Cockburn Town.
 The dining establishments is this area tend to offer better island cuisine and Caribbean dishes, as opposed to the American favourites that are the choices at the Cruise Center.
 The low-key residential community of Over Back is also nearby.

-The Bohio Dive Resort likewise is a great place get lunch, as the food is excellent and their outdoor beachfront setting is a perfect place to relax.
+The Ike & Donkey Beach Bar restaurant at the Bohio Dive Resort likewise is a great place get lunch, as the food is excellent and their outdoor beachfront setting is a perfect place to relax.

 As is the case with Cockburn Town Beach, Pillory Beach doesn’t offer excellent snorkelling.
 Rock shelves and gullies, formed from ancient reefs, can be found off the beach in many places.